The Fountainhead (film): Plot

 Keating, employed to create an enormous housing project, requests Roark's help.
 Roark agrees, demanding that Keating must build it exactly as designed in exchange for permitting Keating to take all of the credit.
 With prodding from the envious Toohey, the firm backing the project alters the Roark design presented by Keating into a gingerbread monstrosity.
 Roark, with Francon's help, rigs explosives to destroy the buildings and is arrested at the site.
 Toohey pressures Keating into privately confessing that Roark had designed the project.
 Roark goes on trial and is painted as a public enemy by every newspaper apart from The Banner, in which Wynand now publicly campaigns on Roark's behalf.
 However, Toohey has permeated The Banner with men loyal to him.
 He has them quit and uses his clout to keep others out.
 He leads a campaign against The Banners new policy that all but kills the newspaper.
 Faced with losing, Wynand saves The Banner by bringing back Toohey's gang, joining the rest in publicly condemning Roark.

 Calling no witnesses, Roark addresses the court on his own behalf.
 He makes a long speech defending his right to offer his own work on his own terms.
 He is found innocent of the charges against him.
 A guilt-stricken Wynand summons the architect and coldly presents him with a contract to design the Wynand Building, destined to become the greatest structure of all time, with complete freedom to build it however Roark sees fit.
 As soon as Roark leaves, Wynand pulls out a pistol and kills himself.

 Months later, Francon enters the construction site of the Wynand Building and identifies herself as Mrs. Roark.
 She rises in the open construction elevator, looking upward toward the figure of her husband.
-Roark stands triumphant, his arms akimbo, near the edge of the tall skyscraper as the crosswinds buffet him atop his magnificent, one-of-a-kind creation.
+Roark stands, his arms akimbo, near the edge of the tall skyscraper as the crosswinds buffet him.